 iii Pablo Picasso, statement March 1945, in Herschel B. Chipp, Theories of Modern Art: A Source Book by Artists and Critics, Berkeley: Universityof California Press, 1968, p.487.

-iv See Lorna and Graham de Smidt in Albert Adams 23/6/1929-31/12/2006: A Tribute, p.3, as above.
+iv See Lorna and Graham de Smidtin Albert Adams 23/6/1929-31/12/2006: A Tribute, p.3, as above.

+Five artists have been selected to complete micro-commissions following an open call in April.
+The artists – all based in, or with strong connections to Salford – are each taking different approach to the brief of creating new content in response to the University’s art collection.
 The commissions, worth £200 each, intend to support artists who may have lost income or opportunities during Covid-19, and are part of a bigger programme of activity to support our artist communities.
 The final content and new artworks will initially feature on our website in July 2020.

 Mollie Balshaw is a graduate of the School of Arts and Media (BA Fine Art, 2019) and current participant in our Graduate Scholars programme.
 For this commission they are developing new work in response to The Awkward Ambassador by Darren Nixon – a painted sculptural installation which can exist in numerous different configurations.
 Mollie’s own practice explores non-binary gender, and gender fluidity, through contemporary abstract painting – and will respond to ideas around flux and process in Nixon’s work.
 For this commission, they will produce a digital video capturing their studio painting process: